nn-dma/generate-verification-report/README.md

 However, it can technically be invoked from anywhere capable of running Dagger and Docker Engine.

 # How to use this?
 First, go to the `/src` directory.
+Following paths mentioned are relative to this.

+### Inputs

 Parameters are provided here by editing the `parameters.json` file.
+It is located in the `/input` directory *(not to be confused with the **`inputs`** directory, which is a Go package)*.

+Test results provided as input to the Dagger worklow must be placed in the `/input/testresults` directory.
+For now, the test results must be in the form of one JSON file per test case result and each must be in the Allure-format.

+### Outputs

+Output from any run will be placed in a directory here called `/output`.
+The content in this will be the verification report HTML file.
+Any output in this directory will be overwritten between runs unless the generated filename is different because of different intput parameters.

+#### Logs

 Logs will be written to a `run.log` file in the same place everytime the Dagger workflow is run.
 This file is appended between runs.

-Output from any run will be placed in a directory here called `output`.
-The content in this will be the verification report HTML file.
-Any output in this directory will be overwritten between runs unless the generated filename is different because of different intput parameters.

-> TODO: Determine how test results are ingested—probably from an `input` directory.

 ## Installed prerequisites
 - golang (version: >=1.22.0)